target/strelka/README.md

 ## Known Issues

+### Issues with Loading YARA Rules
+Users are advised to precompile their YARA rules for optimal performance and to avoid potential issues during runtime.
+Using precompiled YARA files helps in reducing load time and resource usage, especially in environments with a large set of rules.
+Ensure to use the [compiled option in the Strelka configuration](https://github.com/target/strelka/blob/master/configs/python/backend/backend.yaml) to point to the precompiled rules file.

+### Other Issues
-See [issues labeled `bug`](https://github.com/target/strelka/issues?q=is%3Aissue+is%3Aopen+label%3Abug) in the tracker for any potential known issues.
+See [issues labeled `bug`](https://github.com/target/strelka/issues?q=is%3Aissue+is%3Aopen+label%3Abug) in the tracker for any additional issues.

 ## Related Projects
 * [Laika BOSS](https://github.com/lmco/laikaboss)